 Thanks to its compact size, you can visit the village in half a day.
 However, if you prefer to take your time and explore the surroundings, then a day is perfect.

-Is it worth visiting St Paul de Vence?
+Is it worth visiting St. Paul de Vence?

 Although I have been told that the village is over-touristy during the summer, I still believe it’s a charming town worth visiting.
 The tiny hilltop village has kept its authentic charm.
 Strolling the village’s cobbled streets, you will be able to experience not only the culture of the town but also beautiful architecture.

-You can spend an afternoon visiting the unique galleries and shops, admiring the pieces of art scattered in the town and relaxing in a cafe while getting a feel of the Mediterranean atmosphere.
+You can spend an afternoon visiting the unique galleries and shops, admiring the art scattered in the town and relaxing in a cafe while getting a feel of the Mediterranean atmosphere.
 The village also offers an incredible view of the surrounding hills and the Mediterranean Sea not far.